-Old Dominion University (ODU) seeks approval to offer a Master of Arts in Teaching (MAT) degree program in Secondary Education to begin Fall 2024 in Norfolk, Virginia.
+Old Dominion University (ODU) seeks approval to offer a Master of Arts in Teaching (MAT) degree program in Elementary Education to begin Fall 2024 in Norfolk, Virginia.
 The proposed degree will be housed in the Department of Teaching and Learning in the Darden College of Education and Professional Studies.

 The purpose of the proposed Master of Arts in Teaching is to prepare teacher candidates to teach effectively in diverse schools across the Commonwealth of Virginia, and in other states at the elementary level.
-The proposed Master of Arts in Teaching is the typical degree for students who have graduated with an undergraduate degree in a content area and wish to gain the pedagogical training pertinent to 6th to 12th grade classrooms and to be eligible for a teaching license.
-Graduates from this program will be eligible for licensure as classroom teachers for secondary grades.
-The completion of this program satisfies all licensure requirements from the Virginia Department of Education (VDOE) for the preparation of secondary educators in the content areas of earth science, physics, chemistry, biology, English, mathematics, and social studies.
+The proposed Master of Arts in Teaching is the typical degree for students who have graduated with an undergraduate degree in a content area and wish to gain the pedagogical training pertinent to Pre-Kindergarden-6a grade classrooms and to be eligible for a teaching license.
+Graduates from this program will be eligible for licensure as classroom teachers for elementary (PreK-6) grades.
+The completion of this program satisfies all licensure requirements from the Virginia Department of Education (VDOE) for the preparation of elementary educators.
 As a VDOE-approved program, ODU will recommend graduates for licensure and prepare them for employment as classroom teachers in Virginia schools.
 Through reciprocity agreements, graduates may also be eligible for employment as teachers in other states.